Dwarf cassowary: Description

-The dwarf cassowary is a large bird but is smaller than other living cassowaries (the southern cassowary and northern cassowary).
-It is between long and weighs between 17.6 and 26 kg.
-It is a flightless bird with hard and stiff black plumage, a low triangular casque, pink cheek and red patches of skin on its blue neck.
+The dwarf cassowary is a large flightless bird but is smaller than other living cassowaries (the southern cassowary and northern cassowary).
+It stands 80 cm tall at the back, and 99–135 cm in total height.
+In length, it measures 100–150 cm.
+They can weigh between 17.6 and 35 kg.

+The dwarf cassowary has hard and stiff black plumage, a low triangular casque, pink cheek and red patches of skin on its blue neck.
 Compared to other cassowaries, the dwarf cassowary is shorter, with a tarsi length of 24.5 cm, with a slightly smaller bill, at 11 to 12.2 cm.
-The feet are large and powerful, equipped with dagger-like claws on the inner toe.
-Both sexes are similar.
-Females have longer casques, brighter bare skin colour and are larger in size.
+The feet are large and powerful, equipped with dagger-like claws on the inner toe, up to 10 cm long.
+Both sexes are similar, but females have longer casques, brighter bare skin colour and are larger in size.
+The casques of dwarf cassowaries tends to be jet black, and unlike both the southern and northern cassowary, the casque of the dwarf cassowary does not glow under UV light.

 Range and habitat

 The dwarf cassowary is endemic to the montane cloud forests and tropical rainforests of the island of New Guinea (divided between the countries of Indonesia and Papua New Guinea).
 Though the birds are primarily found on the island of New Guinea proper, they are also known from the Bismarck Archipelago (part of Papua New Guinea's Islands Region), including the islands of New Britain and New Ireland, as well as Yapen Island (part of Indonesia's Papua Province), at elevations of around 3300 m above sea level.
 In areas where dwarf cassowaries do not encounter the northern cassowary (Casuarius unappendiculatus) nor the southern (Casuarius casuarius) species—i.e., avoiding interspecific competition—they will naturally become more confident and forage in lowland or open forest areas.
 The dwarf cassowary's total population is distributed over an area of approximately 258000 km2.